-Edward V. Rochford is serving his seventh three-year term as Morris County Sheriff.
+Edward V. Rochford is serving his eighth three-year term as Morris County Sheriff.
 Prior to that, Ed served as deputy chief of police in Morris Township, NJ for twenty-seven years.
 During that time he received more than fifty departmental awards including being honored as “Police Officer of the Year.”

 Sheriff Rochford is a graduate of the City University of New York, John Jay College of Criminal Justice.
 He is also a graduate of the FBI National Academy in Quantico, Virginia, the National Sheriffs’ Institute of Longmont, Colorado, and the Morris County Chamber of Commerce Leadership Morris Program.

 Sheriff Rochford is the past president and executive director of the Sheriffs’ Association of NJ.
 He also serves on the advisory boards of the College of St. Elizabeth’s Justice Studies Program, the County College of Morris Criminal Justice Program and the Academy for Law and Public Safety.
 He is a life member of the Morris County Chapter of the NAACP and also serves as the honorary chairman of the United Jewish Appeal of the Jewish Federation of Greater MetroWest NJ.
 He is a former trustee of the Urban League of Morris County.
 Ed is a volunteer fireman and life member of the Fairchild Fire Company, Morris Township Fire Department.